john-science/john-science.github.io/_posts/2015-05-11-the-most-famous-photograph.md

 sizes="(max-width: 38em) 100vw, 50vw"
 alt="Spring Bliss">

-Nature is messy and complicated.
-But Charles was able to point a camera at it and make it look simple and perfect.
-In fact, the image was so perfect, I (like [a lot of other people](http://www.slate.com/blogs/future_tense/2014/04/11/charles_o_rear_is_the_photographer_who_took_the_windows_xp_wallpaper_photo.html)) originally thought it was computer graphics.
-But it's just the product of an organized mind.
+Now no one can recreate the image.
+But that's for the best.
+Even if I had been with Charles on the day he made that photo, mine wouldn't have turned out as well as his.
+I might have only been standing two feet away from him, but I still would have been holding my first camera.
+And he would have had thousands of hours more practice than I did.
+In reality, how much practice was I getting, driving to that same spot all the time, trying to recreate one photograph?
+I was clicking a button on my camera, sure.
+But I wasn't doing what Charles had been doing the day he originally took the photograph: just driving around and looking for things that strike him as beautiful.

-I was originally only interested in [Bliss](https://en.wikipedia.org/wiki/Bliss_%28image%29) because it was a little piece of local color.
-But if you're ever in Sonoma, you can go take a look at it for yourself.
-And when you're done, not 200 feet away, you can go to the [Fremont Diner](http://www.yelp.com/biz/the-fremont-diner-sonoma).
-That is my favourite restaurant anywhere.
-It's just a diner, but baked into every bisquit is Napa's modern sensibilities about food.
-If you're planning your day, I think both the hill and diner are best at breakfast.
+If you're ever in Sonoma, you can try and recreate the photo yourself.
+Or don't.
+Instead, not 100 yards away from [that same spot](https://tools.wmflabs.org/geohack/geohack.php?pagename=Bliss_%28image%29&params=38_15_00.5_N_122_24_38.9_W_region:NL_type:landmark) is my favorite restaurant: the [Fremont Diner](http://www.yelp.com/biz/the-fremont-diner-sonoma).
+I miss it.
+It's just a diner, but with Napa's sensibilities about good food.
+Instead of chasing someone else's success, have a buttermilk bisquit.
+You'll be better for it.